 Special guest appearance

-As they tucked in to a wonderful feast of roast turkey and all the trimmings followed by Christmas pudding and mince pies, who should walk in??
-Our Prime Minister!!
+As they tucked in to a wonderful feast of roast turkey and all the trimmings followed by Christmas pudding and mince pies, who should walk in?
+David Cameron!
 Accompanied by 2 body guards and 2 bottles of port, he wandered around and chatted to the guests and said a little speech – a real bonus.

 With all the plates cleared we moved our guests over to the Sport Club, a short walk across the car park.
 This gives them an opportunity to have a comfy seat and to chat to someone different.
 Here another amazing team served them with tea, coffee and after dinner mints.
 While they enjoyed their beverages the school children came and sang a selection of war time songs and carols.
 They were absolutely lovely, their little faces with the sun shining on them, certainly melted my heart and I’m sure it did our guests too.